Ghazalehdelfi/GhizOs/src/data/writing/CombattingLegacyCode.md

 ## 6. Get a High-Level Map

 Before you can change a system, you need to understand it.
-Not every detail—just the key flows, boundaries, and pain points.
+Not every detail but the key flows, boundaries, and pain points.

 Visual diagrams help.
 So do walking through user journeys and talking with domain experts.
 Without a shared mental model, teams make local improvements that conflict or backfire.